 The average service will set you back £100-150 per year – leaving Tommy with savings of over £1000.

 When can a free car insurance deal work out favourably for a young driver?

-Although these new cars with insurance deals are not usually the best financial option for a young driver.
-If you are determined to get a new car, money isn’t an issue, and you just want to get on the road as soon as possible, then these deals might be worthwhile.
+If you are determined to get a new car, money isn’t an issue, and you want to get on the road as soon as possible, these deals might be worthwhile.

 However, be aware that you are paying for convenience.
 If you were to search elsewhere, you could save money.

-These deals might also be useful to young drivers who are only offered black box insurance deals anyway, and their premiums are sky-high as-is.
-However, remember that you still need to be vetted when applying for a car with insurance deal like Just Add Fuel.
+Car finance, including insurance, might also be helpful to young drivers who are only offered black box insurance deals, and their premiums are sky-high as-is.
+However, remember that you still need to be vetted when applying for a car with an insurance deal like Just Add Fuel.

-It’s not merely paying up and getting the insurance – you could very well not be accepted or even charged a higher premium.
+It’s not merely paying up and getting the insurance – you could not be accepted or even charged a higher premium.

 What age can I qualify for a car with insurance included deal?